susy-partners/transformap-viewer/README.md

 ## Deployment

-The site can be viewed on https://susy-mapviewer.github.io/transformap-viewer/ .
+The site can be viewed at https://susy-mapviewer.github.io/transformap-viewer/.
 Just push the branch gh-pages to update the site.

 Notes: for libraries used with bower, add a static copy of the files to the gh-pages branch to its location in bower_components/ (and add an exception to the .gitignore-file).